bigdevwhale/marat555.github.io/_posts/2019-02-11-telegram-bot.md

 ## Summary

-In this post, I described what it took me to create a simple bot telegram and channel.
+In this post, I described what it took me to create a simple telegram bots and channels.